ppresto/vault-demos/README.md

-# Provision a Vault Cluster in AWS
+# Provision a Quick Start Vault Cluster in AWS

-The goal of this guide is to provision a quick start Vault & Consul cluster in a private network with a bastion host.
+The goal of this guide is to allows users to easily provision a quick start Vault & Consul cluster in just a few commands.

-This leverages the scripts in the [Guides Configuration Repo](https://github.com/hashicorp/guides-configuration) to do runtime configuration for Vault & Consul.
-Although using `curl bash` at runtime is _not_ best practices, this makes it quick and easy to standup a Vault & Consul cluster with no external dependencies like pre-built images.

 ## Reference Material